Let’s face it. It’s tough to talk about money, but it needs to be done, and brought into the open.

 Deposits Are Non-Negotiable

 Web design and development is a specialized professional service, that returns great value to the client.
 The work a web design shop does directly affects the client’s revenue and lead generation capabilities.
-Like other professional service providers, I require a deposit before beginning work on a project, like a lawyer or contractor would.
+Like other professional service providers, I require a deposit before beginning work on a project, like a lawyer or HVAC contractor would.

 Deposits are a mandatory requirement because otherwise, all the project risk resides with the contracted studio (that’s me).
 I believe this is a reasonable request, and should be a standard for everyone in the web industry.